Garden Gnomes – a Study – Gnome Page

 There is certainly no lack of choice of material for garden gnomes these days.
 While the traditional garden gnomes were ceramic or terracotta, they are now available in plastic, clay and resin to name a few.

 Whatever your interests you will find a gnome to suit, whether your interests are football, movies or fishing.
-Whether you want a 3 foot garden gnome, a tiny garden gnome, specifically a male or a female garden gnome, or even a zombie gnome, you will find what you want.
+Whether you want a 3 foot garden gnome, a tiny garden gnome, specifically a male or a female garden gnome, a football gnome or even a zombie gnome, you will find what you want.

 And it hasn’t stopped at just figures, either.